oscar-pham/greater-sydney-analysis/README.md

 - **Businesses**: ABS dataset containing information about the number of businesses ordered by industry and SA2 regions.
 - **Stops**: Locations of all public transport stops of trains and buses, provided by Transport NSW in GTFS format.
 - **Polls**: Locations and details of polling places for the 2019 Federal election, provided by the Australian Electoral Commission.
-- **Population**: Population estimates in each SA2 region by age range.
+- **Population**: Provided by the Australian Bureau of Statistics, this dataset contains regional population estimates by age and sex.
-- **Income**: Total earnings statistics in each SA2 region.
+- **Income**: Provided by the Digital Atlas of Australia, this dataset includes income statistics, encompassing government allowances, by SA2 regions.

+All datasets have been pre-cleaned and aggregated to facilitate easy import.

 ### 1.2 Database Description

 After importing, the dataframes were processed, columns renamed, and null values handled.
 Dataframes were inserted into a normalized schema named "Greater_Sydney" with appropriate data types, primary keys, consistent naming conventions, and foreign keys.
 A detailed schema diagram is presented in the appendix.

-## Task 2: Definition and Feature Selection
+## 2. Definition and Feature Selection <a id="section-2"></a>

 ### 2.1 Definition